 New Mexico Writers Board of Directors

-James McGrath Morris, Chair
+James McGrath Morris, Executive Director

 James is the author of four biographies and several works of narrative history.
 His New York Times bestselling Eye on the Struggle: Ethel Payne, The First Lady of the Black Press was awarded the Benjamin Hooks National Book Prize for the best work in civil rights history.
 His previous biography, Pulitzer: A Life in Politics, Print, and Power was selected by the Wall Street Journal one of the five best books on American moguls.

 Lucy is a mediator and facilitator focusing on environmental disputes, often involving cross-cultural issues.
 Based in Santa Fe, she works regionally and nationally.
 She is author of "Common Ground on Hostile Turf: Stories from an Environmental Mediator," Island Press, 2013, and "Into the Canyon: Seven Years in Navajo Country, UNM Press, 2004.
 She also posts monthly on her blog at lucymoore.com.
 She is delighted to be part of this effort to enrich and diversify the literary landscape in New Mexico.